Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,214.36,238.12.md

 ### Transcript

-> I really hope so.
-That's a fantastic idea.
-In the past
+> plushies I I really hope so that's a
+> that's a fantastic idea in the past we
-> we have actually made Goat Sim and Goat Zi ... the DLC plushies.
+> have actually made goat sim and goat Zi
-> So regular goats and zombie goats
+> the DLC plushies so regular goats and
-> so I think it's likely.
-I mean I talked about it with other people here and people here are stoked to do it.
-Whether or
+> zombie goats so I think it's likely I
+> mean I talked about it with other people
+> here and people here are stoked to do it
-> not we'll have them not sure, but if you want them keep making some noise and I'll keep telling them that people want it
+> whether or not we'll have them not sure
+> that if you want them keep making some
+> noise and I'll keep telling them that